The Investment Banking Recruiting Cycle

 Here are some ideas on what to do if you miss the regular hiring process and are in your final year of school:

-• Target smaller/boutique firms – Smaller boutiques and middle market investment banks usually have a less structured interview process in terms of guidelines and dates.
+- Target smaller/boutique firms – Smaller boutiques and middle market investment banks usually have a less structured interview process in terms of guidelines and dates.
 Boutiques in particular will usually hire on a need basis, so interviewing at these firms can happen all year around.

-• Network like a rockstar – Start with analysts who went to your school and move on from there.
+- Network like a rockstar – Start with analysts who went to your school and move on from there.
 Shoot over a quick note on Linkedin.
 Worst case is that they don’t respond.
 Move on.
 Who cares.
 Since off-cycle positions that come open are often required on demand, they have shorter recruiting periods and, therefore, already being on people’s radar screens is important.

-• Monitor job postings – One tip is to setup a Google Alert for some very specific criteria that trigger an alert when a company posts an analyst/associate job position.
+- Monitor job postings – One tip is to setup a Google Alert for some very specific criteria that trigger an alert when a company posts an analyst/associate job position.

-Recruiting for Lateral Hires
+Recruiting for Lateral Hires:

 The lateral recruiting season is very different than on-campus recruiting and is largely dependent on when bonus’ are paid.
 Most banks have a FYE (fiscal year end) of December 31 and pay bonus’ between Jan-March of the following year.
 Canadian banks and Japanese banks are the exception as they have a FYE of March 31 and their bonus’ are paid the following June.
 Many experienced bankers looking to make a move will start recruiting in January with the hope of jumping to another platform right after their bonus clears.
 When you sign-on as a new analyst or associate you typically do not pay attention to the bells and whistles in your contract.
-You are also NOT in a position to negotiate.
+You are also NOT able to negotiate.
 Several banks have bonus claw-backs and “gardening leaves” embedded in their agreements.
 Some gardening leaves are as long as 6-months and I have seen clawbacks on bonus’ in the 6-figure range.
 These contractual clauses make it more difficult for experienced bankers to move.

 Another issue that plagues experienced bankers is the bonus.
-If you start much later than memorial day you may not be guaranteed a full-year bonus.
+If you start much later than Memorial Day you may not be guaranteed a full-year bonus.
 In a regular recruiting market, lateral hires can expect a prorated bonus.
 If the hiring bank really wants you, they may offer you a sign-on bonus.
-In a super hot recruiting market banks will often offer a sign-on and a guaranteed bonus.
+In a super-hot recruiting market banks will often offer a sign-on and a guaranteed bonus.

-It is important to note that super hot recruiting markets typically only last for short bursts ie a couple of months.
+It is important to note that super-hot recruiting markets typically only last for short bursts ie a couple of months.
 Two factors affect recruiting.
-First, banks will become more and more reluctant to assure “full-year” bonus as start dates get pushed back and gardening leave takes effect.
+First, banks will become more and more reluctant to assure “full year” bonus as start dates get pushed back and gardening leave takes effect.
 The other reason recruiting may cool in the summer is because a fresh crop of new analysts and associates are starting and they need to train them to become effective.